 Hassan is married to Maria Elena Yatim who together have raised three children; Esteban, Jawad and Nina.

 FOUNDER, CO-OWNER, PRESIDENT, GENERAL MANAGER & DIRECTOR OF CORPORATE PARTNERSHIP SALES

-Yatim, a graduate of Shrewsbury High School in 2008, led his team to a state championship and undefeated 13-0 record as a senior quarterback, leaving school as the all-time leading passer.
-Yatim would go on to attend Milford Academy, Dean Junior College, Bethune-Cookman University, Assumption College, while ultimately graduating from Mt.
-Ida college leaving as the 3rd all-time leading passer in school history, a two-time all-conference selection, and an All-American honorable mention.
-Following his college career, Yatim would go on to play two seasons of Arena and Indoor football for the Cedar Rapids Titans, Billings Wolves, and Tri-Cities Fever of the Indoor Football League (IFL), and the Dalian Dragon Kings of the China Arena Football League (CAFL).
+Before becoming an owner, Jawad enjoyed success on the field.
+A graduate of Shrewsbury High School in 2008, Yatim led his team to a state championship and an undefeated 13-0 record.
+As a senior quarterback he left his school as its all-time leading passer.
+Yatim would go on to attend Milford Academy, Dean Junior College, Bethune-Cookman University, Assumption College and ultimately graduating from Mt.
+Ida College, leaving as the third all-time leading passing in school history.
+There he was also an All-Conference performer as well an honorable mention All-American, leading his conference in total yards and total touchdowns as a Junior.
+Following his college career, Yatim would go on to play two seasons of Arena and Indoor football for the Cedar Rapids Titans, the Billings Wolves and the Tri-Cities Fever of the Indoor Football League and the Dalian Dragon Kings of the China Arena Football League.